L'Aube (newspaper): History

 The first issue of L'Aube appeared on 20 January 1932.

 The paper was founded without capital, and never had enough subscribers.

-It was also handicapped by a legacy of mistrust and resentment from the controversies of La Vie Catholique.
+It was also impaired by a legacy of mistrust and resentment from the controversies of La Vie Catholique.

 The newspaper had between 7,000 and 11,000 subscribers at first.

 Gay launched the "Amis de l'Aube" in 1937 in an effort the gain support.

 The association met in Paris for three days in November 1937, and had 1,342 members.

 By 1938 and 1939 the paper printed at least 20,000 copies, but still sold only 12,000 to 15,000 copies.

 The future premier Georges Bidault began contributing to the paper in March 1932.

 Bidault began writing editorials in 1934, and in effect became editor-in-chief.

 From 1934 the journal was the joint work of Gay and Bidault.

 L'Aube became noted for Bidault's editorials.

 The paper continued the fight against the Action Française.

 It had a complex relationship with the Popular Democratic Party (PDP), which it increasingly saw as belonging to the right.

 On colonial issues the paper rejected the "mystique of Empire" and opposed repressive measures.

 In 1939 the paper opposed the policy of appeasement of Hitler.

 Maurice Schumann was the political editor of L'Aube at the start of World War II (1939–45), writing under the pseudonym of André Sidobre.

 During the war the paper ceased publication on 10 June 1940, and resumed on 23 August 1944.